holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     sudo adduser --system --no-create-home --group my-nodejs-app
     groups my-nodejs-app # to verify which groups the new user is in.

-Now as we did above, go through the same procedure `enable`ing, `start`ing and verifying your new service.
+As we did above, go through the same procedure `enable`ing, `start`ing, and verifying your new service.

-Make sure you have your directory permissions set-up correctly and you should have a running NodeJS application that when it dies will be restarted automatically by systemd.
+Make sure you have your directory permissions set up correctly, you should have a running NodeJS application that, if it dies, will be restarted automatically by systemd.

 Do not forget to backup all your new files and changes in case something happens to your server.

 We are done with systemd for now.
-The following are some useful resources that I have used:
+Following are some useful resources that I have used:

 * [`kill`ing processes](http://www.cyberciti.biz/faq/kill-process-in-linux-or-terminate-a-process-in-unix-or-linux-systems/)
 * [Unix signals](https://en.wikipedia.org/wiki/Unix_signal)